Frequently Asked Questions (FAQ)

 - For your convenience, we’ve made arrangements through our associate, USI Affinity Travel Insurance Services (TIS), to offer travel insurance in connection with the Alumni Tour program.

-- After registering for a trip, you will receive travel insurance information from the Alumni Association.
+- After registering for a trip, you will receive an email with travel insurance information from the Alumni Association.
 Please contact TIS if you have any questions regarding travel insurance coverage or costs.
 You can contact the insurance company directly at 800-937-1387.

 - You are free to make travel insurance arrangements with another insurance company of your choice.